ChristianIsingizwe/ChristianIsingizwe/README.md

 <p>
-AI engineer building production-grade AI agents and intelligent systems.
+AI engineer.
 Also skilled in full-stack development with TypeScript, Java, and Python.
 </p>
 <h2>wanna talk</h2>
 <p>